xxfoundation/elixxir-server/README.md

 2. `/opt/xxnetwork/`
 3. `/etc/xxnetwork/`

-Server searches for the YAML file in that order and uses the first occurance found.
+Server searches for the YAML file in that order and uses the first occurrence found.

 Note: YAML prohibits the use of tabs because whitespace has meaning.